Redundancy

 -

-You cannot install Revolution on more secondary servers than allowed in your license.
+You cannot install OneAlert on more secondary servers than allowed in your license.
 If you attempt to install onto an additional server, the installation will end with an error.

 After you update your license to support additional servers, you should do the following: